sunilrethi/azml-devops/README.md

 # azml-devops
-This is my repo for Azure devops
+This is my repo for Azure devops - edited by sunil